Tasmania's forgotten war: The conflict between British settlers and First Nations peoples

 It was a brutal and bloody conflict that left many dead on both sides, and it also resulted in the near destruction of First Nations culture in Tasmania.

-The conflict also had an impact on Australia as a whole, as it showed that the British colonists were not able to peacefully coexist with the original land owners.
+The conflict had repercussions for Australia as a whole, demonstrating that British colonists could not coexist peacefully with the indigenous landowners.

-This led to changes in colonial policy, such as the introduction of Native Police forces, which were designed to help control First Nations people.
+Consequently, this prompted a shift in colonial policy, including the establishment of Native Police forces designed to help control First Nations people.

 The Black War also helped to perpetuate the myth of the terra nullius – the idea that Australia was an empty land, which could be claimed by anyone who wanted it.

-This myth has been used to justify colonial violence and oppression against First Nations people right up until the present day.
+This myth had been used to justify colonial violence and oppression against First Nations people up until recent times.

 Indigenous Australian foot